Michael H. Taylor

 Department of Economics & Center of Resource Economics

 Tel: (775) 784-1679

 My research interests are in the areas of environmental, natural resource, and agricultural economics.
 My previous research has examined economic issues related to invasive species management, regulation of public rangelands, wildland fire policy, homeowners' investments to mitigate wildfire risk, and economic growth and regional development.
 My research agenda has recently expanded to consider the economics of water use in both urban and agricultural settings in the western United States.
 I have used a variety of analytical tools in the course of my research, including applied econometrics, dynamic modeling of coupled economic-ecological systems, dynamic general-equilibrium analysis, calibration and simulation methods, spatial analysis and spatial econometrics, mechanism design/regulatory design, survey design and implementation, and non-market valuation.
 In addition, much of my current and previous research is interdisciplinary, and has afforded me the opportunity to collaborate with ecologists, hydrologists, and other natural scientists.

-- Ph.D., Department of Agricultural and Resource Economics, University of Maryland, College Park, MD
+- Ph.D., University of Maryland, College Park, MD

 Work in Progress

 - "Non-Balanced Growth in the United States: Evaluating Supply-Side versus Demand-Side Explanations." (sole-authored)